gabrielcostasilva/testcontainers-hello-world/README.md

 }
 ```

-1. Identifies this test as a Testcontainers
+1. Identifies this test as a Testcontainers type
 2. Links JUnit and the field
 3. Sets a particular container image and port
 4. Runs the test by submitting a POST request to the address and port set by the container.
-The should pass.
+The test should pass.

 ## Dependencies
 Testcontainers require two dependencies: `org.testcontainers.junit-jupiter` and `org.testcontainers.testcontainers`.
 However, this project also relies on `org.projectlombok.lombok` for creating gets/sets for the POJO, and `com.konghq.unirest-java` - which is a REST client.